OUTDOOR ADVENTURE SUMMER CAMP

 Special Days and Concerns

 Monday you will receive an itinerary for the week.
 Please make sure you have the correct forms for your child’s group and learn their leaders’ names!
 Bike day, campers will need to bring bike and helmet.
 Whatever bike he/she is most comfortable with should work fine.
 We have bikes and helmets available to rent for $10.
 Training wheels are okay, and we also have a bike trailer.
 Raft day, campers should be prepared to spend the day on/in the water.
 Climb day, kids can wear normal clothes and shoes.
-Thursday is campout, and campers should come prepared to spend the night.
+In normal years, Thursday is campout, and campers should come prepared to spend the night.
 Be sure to take a slip with directions and sign up to bring a food-item to help feed the kids.
 Parents are invited to join us!
 If you have doubts about your child camping out, please make plans to stay with us or to take them home for the evening.
-Every day, campers should bring swimsuit, swimshirt, towel, and watershoes.
+EVERY DAY, campers should bring swimsuit, swimshirt, towel, and watershoes.
 Warm days, we usually swim after the main activity.
 Rainy days, we often go to a hotsprings.
 When swimming, our younger campers always wear life jackets!

 Our meeting place is Silver Park, which is centrally located downtown along the south side of the Clark Fork River, adjacent to the baseball stadium.
 You can access the park from the east via Cregg Lane off Orange; from the south via Hickory Street off 3rd; or from the west via Wyoming Street off Russell.
 There is plenty of parking, but it can be congested at times, so please be courteous of other park users and area residents.
-On game days for the Osprey baseball team, it’s best to arrive for pickup before 5pm.
+On game days for the baseball team, it’s best to arrive for pickup before 5pm.